Skip to main content

 important

-An until block memoizes its result so that you once you have converged on some condition it won't try and converge again.
-The first argument to an until block acts as an idempotency alias just like calling .idempotently() or state.write(...).
+An until block memoizes its result so that you once you have converged on some condition it won't try to converge again.
+The first argument to an until block acts as an idempotency alias, just like calling .idempotently() or state.write(...).

 In TypeScript, Reboot will serialize and deserialize the result as part of the memoization using JSON.stringify and JSON.parse, but since these are not type safe, you must pass an object with a validate property as the last argument.
 If instead you would prefer to serialize and deserialize a different way you can specify the stringify and parse options instead of validate.